Lexogen-Tools/SIRVsuite/README.md

 To make local files visible inside of docker container, the current working directory is mapped into /data directory inside of docker container.
 Therefore, -i and -o arguments and sample sheet path information need to be changed accordingly.
 The command will create out/ folder in the project root directory containing output data of all modules.

 ## 2. Preparing sample sheet
 The SIRVsuite consists of the following modules: coverage, SIRV concentration and ERCC correlation.
-The modules have different requirements in terms of input files and necessary parameters for ther processing.
+The modules have different requirements in terms of input files and parameters.
 Therefore, a .csv file comprised of such information needs to be created.
 We call this type of file a sample sheet.
 An example of a valid sample sheet:

 ```
 sample_name;alignment_path;counting_path;read_orientation;counting_method;counting_feature;library_prep_type;replication_group